How To Allow a Firewall with UFW on Ubuntu

 Denying Connections

-If you want to close ports or block certain IP addresses then you can use the following command:
+To block specific IP addresses or close ports, you can use the following command:

 sudo ufw deny port_number/protocol/IP addresses